gettalong/hexapdf/man/man1/hexapdf.1.md

   The owner password to be set on the <OUTPUT_FILE>.
 This password is needed when operations not allowed by the permissions need to be done.
 It can also be used when opening the PDF file.

+  If an owner password is set but no user password, the output file can be opened without a password but the operations are restricted as if a user password were set.

   Use **-** for <PASSWORD> for reading it from standard input.

 * `--user-password` <PASSWORD>: